 Oreos.
 Oreo cookies are layered inside AND on top of these delicious red velvet brownies.

 How to Make Red Velvet Brownies from a Cake Mix

-In a large mixing bowl, mix the cake mix, melted butter, 1 egg, 2 egg yolks, and vanilla extract with an electric mixer until a soft dough forms.
+Step 1: In a large mixing bowl, mix the cake mix, melted butter, egg, egg yolks, and vanilla extract with an electric mixer until a soft dough forms.
 It will be very thick.

-Pat ½ of the red velvet brownie batter into the bottom of the baking pan with your fingers or a rubber spatula.
+Step 3: Use your fingers or rubber spatula to pat ½ of the red velvet brownie batter into the bottom of an 8 or 9-inch baking pan lined with parchment paper or aluminum foil.

 Break 4 Oreos into fourths and scatter the individual pieces on top of the brownie mixture.

 Step 4: Dollop the cream cheese mixture over the brownie layer.

 Spoon the remaining brownie batter in between the cream cheese blobs, completely covering the bottom layer.